avator888/robotic-arm-drone/README.md

 # robotic-arm-drone
-project created for implementation of break the glass process or firecall process basically it is http(s) wrapper around common bash commands
+project created for implementation of break the glass process or firecall process basically it is https wrapper around common bash commands with 2-way-ssl encryption

-ping
-curl
-netstat
-dir
- - test files
- - archives
- - ssl certs

- one way (or 2 way ssl)
+TO-DO
+ - add finctionality to read ssl key stores. at least jks and p12

 ps.
   create using fedora and netbeans projects